-IBM executives say rather than looking to improve storage efficiencies by moving to private cloud storage, companies must make their storage more efficient before
+IBM executives say rather than looking to improve storage efficiencies by moving to private cloud storage, companies must make their storage more efficient before taking the leap to the cloud.
+That requires using technologies such as storage virtualization, data reduction, automated tiering and thin provisioning.

 At its IBM Storage Innovation Executive Summit last week in New York City, IBM execs outlined the types of best practices companies should follow as a path to get to the private cloud.
 Those practices include implementing the latest storage management features, and internal IT organizations must also define the right service-level agreements (SLAs) before moving to the cloud.